boyter/searchcode-server/README.md

 ==========

 XX XXXXX XXXX - 1.3.10
- - BREAKING CHANGE Changed validation of repository names such that they must be alphanumeric or - with client and server side validation
+ - BREAKING CHANGE Changed validation of repository names such that they must be alphanumeric, _ or - with client and server side validation
  - BREAKING CHANGE Fix spelling of check_filerepo_chages to check_filerepo_changes for properties file
  - Set follow symlinks to be configurable through properties file https://github.com/boyter/searchcode-server/issues/99
  - Clicking Remove will also clear the text box filters https://github.com/boyter/searchcode-server/issues/98